cjdbarlow/bedside-notebook/anaesthesia/vascular/elective-aaa.md

 * SVR increases, leading to an increased in BP
 BP typically increases 7-10% during cross clamp.
 	* Begin vasodilators immediately prior to crossclamp
-	* Magnitude of this effect is reduced if occlusive aortoiliac disease is prsent
+	* Magnitude of this effect is reduced if occlusive aortoiliac disease is present
 	As SVR is already high prior to clamping.
 * VR reduces as ischaemia of lower limbs occurs.